-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements for the year ended December 31, 2022.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements for the year ended December 31, 2023.
 These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

-Assessment of impairment indicators on property, plant and equipment (PP&E)
+Assessment of impairment of property, plant, and equipment (PP&E)

-Refer to note 2e - Significant accounting policies - Significant accounting judgments, estimates and assumptions, note 2j - Significant accounting policies - Property, plant and equipment, note 4 - Mineral property development and exploration and development and note 7 - Property, plant and equipment to the consolidated financial statements.
+Refer to consolidated financial statements note 2e - Material accounting policies - Significant accounting judgments, estimates and assumptions; note 2j - Material accounting policies - Property, plant and equipment; note 4 - Mineral property development and exploration and development; and note 7 - Property, plant and equipment.